ama-coder/ama-coder/README.md

 - 👋 Hi, I’m @ama-coder
 - 👀 I’m interested in programing
-- 🌱 I’m currently cpp
+- 🌱 I’m currently cpp go python web ceh network django assembly linux qt stl
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ever
+- 📫 How to reach me ever wher

 <!---
 ama-coder/ama-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.